PeteGillin/pete-docs/notes/norton.md

 ## Continuity saves the day

+TODO: Throughout, be more careful about saying "continuous".

 The most important point to make is that the class of non-trivial solutions to the equations of motion which Norton presents are only possible because his dome has a singularity at its apex.
 I believe that the fundamental existence and uniqueness theorem for ordinary differential equations guarantees that Newtonian mechanics will be deterministic when the boundary conditions are continuous.
 I recommend reading [David B Malament][Malament] for more on that.

 I also believe that this restores causality.
 This follows because, if one solution involving spontaneous movement is possible then a whole class of such solutions must be — there is, at least, a degree of freedom in when the movement happens; and in this case there is also a degree of freedom in the direction of the movement — and that would violate uniqueness.